 3. Can I substitute it for another verb?

 In rare cases, affect can be used as a noun, and effect can be used as a verb.
-Affect can also be used as an adjective where it is synonymous to artificial for the sake of impressing.
-However these occasions are infrequent.
+Affect can also be used as an adjective where it is synonymous with artificial for the sake of impressing.
+However, these occasions are infrequent.

 LET'S MEET IN YOUR INBOX 😃

 Free online education, online learning sites, online educational platforms, learning platform, learn it online, learn skills online, free online learning

 Are you contemplating creating your own show that people can tune in to and listen to your voice?
 If so,

 A good online course builder should have the following features: Fully-responsive Website Experience Easy Content Uploads Marketing Features Course Completion

 So you want to take the leap into freelance writing?Hearty congratulations on making the decision!
 Here’s how your life is

 Featured BestYouTube Tools For Channel Management TubeBuddy For Live Streaming StreamYard For YouTube Graphics PlaceIt Your YouTube video organically crossed